top of page

 For a while.

-Adrenaline is meant to get you past an immediate danger.
+Adrenaline is meant to get us past an immediate danger.
 That's why it's called 'an adrenaline rush'.
-Running on adrenaline for a prolonged period is terrible for us!
-After the adrenaline runs out, we keep going on cortisol, the stress hormone.
-This is bad news for our health!
-Running on our stress hormones for too long, can lead to carer burnout and many chronic health conditions.
+But running on adrenaline for a prolonged period can have negative effects on us in the long term.
+After the adrenaline runs out, we keep going on cortisol, the stress hormone and that can lead to carer burnout and many chronic health conditions.

-For many of us, a simple phone call has become a potential 'stress inducer' - from a learned life experience (in this case - the very first 'the call').
-Our body now has a learned response, to trigger adrenaline and cortisol when the phone rings (or certain people call).
+For many of us, a simple phone call has become a potential 'stress inducer', or 'dread' - from a learned life experience.
+Our body now has a learned response, to trigger adrenaline and cortisol when the phone rings or certain people call.

 Techniques for managing 'the call'